China Town in Mumbai?

-Yes, this was my first reaction when I heard about a Chinese temple located at Mazgaon in Mumbai.
+Yes, this was my first reaction when I heard about a Chinese temple in Mumbai.
 Honestly, I was totally unaware of the Chinese religions and Gods.
-Hours of research about the same lured my curious mind to barge into this hidden jewel on a Sunday morning.
+Hours of research about the same lured my curious mind to barge into this offbeat place or hidden jewel on a Sunday morning.

 The three storied building with a red balcony is beautified by hanging Chinese lamps and dragon carvings.
 It is aligned with the residential apartments and looks much like any other one but certainly with a charming aura.
 ‘Am I entering a temple?’, a question ringed in my mind but the resonating Chinese mantras from the top floor seemed to be answering my question.

-I entered the temple and saw a huge idol of a sturdy and vigorous Chinese man.
-All around him were the items of worshiping and the essence that was enchanting.
-The colourful paper on the wall declared that the God worshiped here is Confucius.
-The wise man of the Chinese history, who has been a great teacher, politician and a philosopher, is worshiped here as Kuan Kung.
+I entered the Chinese temple and saw a huge idol of a sturdy and vigorous Chinese man.
+All around him were the items of worshipping and the essence that was enchanting.
+The colorful paper on the wall declared that the God worshipped here is Confucius.
+The wise man of the Chinese history, who has been a great teacher, politician, and a philosopher, is worshipped here as Kuan Kung.

 Learning about Confucianism in the thick boring History textbook never seemed so fascinating to me as this temple.
 His morals as narrated casually by Tham Than Voon (known as Albert) was surprisingly interesting.

-Albert is now the sole family member taking care of this temple that was built by his ancestors in the year 1919.
+Albert is now the sole family member taking care of the only Chinese temple in Mumbai that was built by his ancestors in the year 1919.
 He recalls visiting this temple and taking care of it along with his mother during his childhood.
-The temple looks stunning with the bright shades of crimson that is the colour of prosperity as per the Chinese belief.
+The temple looks stunning with the bright shades of crimson that is the color of prosperity as per the Chinese belief.